 - Use confirmation emails.
 Before even considering sending that first welcome sequence, ensure that the email verification has taken place so you only send emails to valid and correct email addresses.

-10. Segment Your Prospects Based on Their Buyer Personas and Behavior
+17. Segment Your Prospects Based on Their Behavior

 Segmenting your prospects helps you personalize offers to those that are most likely to respond positively to them.
 For example, using segmented campaigns helped marketers gain up to a 760% increase in revenue.